-Greg Care joined Brown, Goldstein & Levy in September 2008.
-His practice consists of a diverse array of civil litigation and appeals, including employment matters, personal torts, business disputes, and disability rights cases representing persons with disabilities facing barriers to physical accessibility and access to technology.
+Greg Care advocates for his clients in a diverse array of civil litigation and appeals, including employment matters, personal torts, business disputes, family law, and disability rights cases representing persons with disabilities facing barriers to physical accessibility and access to technology.
+In every case, Greg tailors his approach to each client’s particular situation and goals to achieve the best possible result.

-Since 2013 Greg has been chosen yearly for inclusion on the Maryland Rising Stars list.
-Selection to the Maryland Rising Stars is an honor reserved for those lawyers who exhibit excellence in practice.
+Since 2013 Greg has been chosen annually for inclusion on the Maryland Rising Stars list.
+Selection to the Maryland Rising Stars is an honor reserved for lawyers who exhibit excellence in practice.
 To be eligible for inclusion in Rising Stars, a candidate must be either 40 years old or younger or in practice for ten years or less.
 Only 2.5 percent of the attorneys in Maryland are named to the Rising Stars list each year.

 Prior to joining the firm, Greg served as the 2007-08 Francis D. Murnaghan, Jr. Appellate Advocacy Fellow at the Public Justice Center in Baltimore, where he sought relief for the underrepresented on a diverse array of civil rights and anti-poverty issues.
 He also clerked for the Honorable Glenn T. Harrell, Jr. on the Court of Appeals of Maryland.